THAILAND Princess Cup 2017

 22.3.2.
 A bow string of any number of strands.

-18.104.22.168.
-Which may be of different colours and of the material chosen for the purpose.
-It may have a centre serving to accommodate the drawing fingers, a nocking point to which may be added serving(s) to fit the arrow nock as necessary, and, to locate this point, one or two nock locators may be positioned.
-At each end of the bowstring there is a loop which is placed in the string nocks of the bow when braced.
+184.108.40.206.
+Which may be of multi-coloured strands and serving and of the material chosen for the purpose.
+It may have a centre serving to accommodate the drawing fingers, one or two nocking points to which may be added serving(s) to fit the arrow nock as necessary, and to locate the nocking points.
 No lip or nose mark is permitted.
-The serving on the string shall not end within the athlete’s vision at full draw.
 The bowstring shall not in any way assist aiming through the use of a peephole, marking, or any other means.

-22.214.171.124.
-A moveable pressure button, pressure point or arrow plate may all be used on the bow provided they do not offer any additional aid in aiming.
-The pressure point may not be placed any further back than 2cm (inside) from the throat of the handle (pivot point of the bow).
+220.127.116.11.
+An adjustable pressure button, pressure point or arrow plate may all be used on the bow provided they do not offer any additional aid in aiming.
+The pressure point may be placed no further back than 2cm (inside) from the pivot point of the grip.

 22.3.4.
 No draw check device may be used.